kartik1986x/mubi-downloader/README.md

     Now copy the value for the header "dt-custom-data: " and paste it into the corresponding one in the script.

 3. Edit the folder paths (in the code) to your needs.
+This can be a tedious process but make sure everything matches, you can do this by testing the code and analyzing your results.
 4. Open your terminal and navigate to the directory containing the `mubi_downloader.py` file. (or add it to PATH)
 5. Run the following command in your terminal: